trivett/dev-environment-setup/README.md

 ````
 rbenv install 2.2.3
 rbenv global 2.2.3
+rbenv rehash

 gem install rails --no-ri --no-rdoc # you might have to chown or adjust path so you don't have to install gems as root

 rbenv rehash

 ````

 #####Check thyself before thou wreckest thyself: